 The usage of the Bit Pattern Length subfield and Bit Pattern subfield is defined in Table 8-221k (MAC Address Filter subfield).
 The Bit Pattern Length subfield specifies the number of bits and the position of the bits in the Bit Pattern subfield that are used for MAC address filtering.
-The values of the bits specify the MAC addresses of the STAs that are allowed to attempt initial link setup
+The values of the bits specify the MAC addresses of the STAs that are allowed to attempt initial link setup.
+The details of MAC address filtering is described in 10.44.5.2.[5108,4997]